braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/heap.md

 ## Data export integration

-Use the Braze Currents to automatically sync data from a Heap segment to an equivalent Braze Cohort.
+Use the Braze Currents to automatically sync data from a Heap segment to an equivalent Braze cohort.

 ### Step 1: Get Heap credentials